Akshu1008/job-application-portal-ui-vue/README.md

 Job title, company name, location, and a brief description.
 A "View Details" button to open a detailed job view in a modal.
 Includes hover effects and animations to enhance interactivity.
+Search based on company name or job title and also based on location dropdown provided.

 Job Details Modal:
 Provides detailed information about a selected job: